Keonapang/protein-binder-design/README.md

 ## 5. Run script

-The command `get_target_pdb` checks that `start_pos` and `end_pos` are valid given the input PDB file.
-Then the script runs 3 prediction models sequentially, followed by aligning the designed peptide PDB to the original target sequence PDB to create a combined PDB using **BioPython's** `Superimposer` module.
+The command `get_target_pdb` checks that `start_pos` and `end_pos` are valid given the input PDB file. this script runs 3 prediction models sequentially, followed by aligning the designed peptide PDB to the original target PDB to create a combined PDB using BioPython's `Superimposer` module.
 Lastly, it calculates the **dissociation constant (Kd)** using [PRODIGY](https://github.com/haddocking/prodigy):

 - **RFDiffusion**: takes in target protein PDB, outputs a peptide binder PDB.
 Note: every output is a glycine, see [Github](https://github.com/RosettaCommons/RFdiffusion?tab=readme-ov-file#understanding-the-output-files) for more info.
     - `contigs`: range of amino acid positions, and expected length of peptide (i.e."A1-30/0 15-25")
     - `diffusion`: number of diffusion_steps (default: 50)
     - `i`: number of RFDiffusion iterations for each target sequence

-- **ProteinPMNN**: takes in the output from RFDiffusion, and outputs a .fasta file storing a list of their predicted amino acid sequences
+- **ProteinPMNN**: takes in the peptide PDB, and outputs a .fasta file storing a list of their predicted amino acid sequences
     - `num_seq`: how many seqs to generate for a given structure from RFDiffusion
     - `hotspot_res`: A20 # array (i.e. "A20")
     - `temp`: sample temperature controls the diversity of designed peptides.
 Higher values will lead to more diversity (range:0-1)